A hair that is leafy, shiny, and full-bodied is the dream in all the cultures of the world.

-This part of the procedure leaves a linear scar in the case of the strip or almost invisible when it comes to the mini incisions, which in both cases is disguised with the patient’s own hair.
+This part of the procedure leaves a linear scar in the case of the strip or is almost invisible when it comes to the mini incisions, which are disguised with the patient’s hair.

-The advantages of this technique lie in the fact that there is enough tissue that can be used by the patient himself without any inconvenience due to rejection.
+The advantages of this technique lie in the fact that there is enough tissue to be used by the patient himself without any inconvenience due to rejection.

-Once this tissue is removed, each of the follicles is separated to perform the immediate implant by the group of plastic surgeon assistants in charge of this task.
+Once this tissue is removed, each follicle is separated to perform the immediate implant by the group of plastic surgeon assistants in charge of this task.

-When the implants are performed they will be executed one by one, an average of 5000 follicles per session can be transported.
+When the implants are performed, they will be executed one by one, and an average of 5000 follicles per session can be transported.

-This allows the covering of a surface of a size equivalent to the palm of the hand for each session.
+This allows the covering of a surface of a size equivalent to the palm for each session.

-You should wait about 12 months between the practice of one session and the next, in order to recover the elasticity of the scalp.
+You should wait about 12 months between the practice of one session and the next to recover the elasticity of the scalp.

-To avoid excessive bleeding, a vasoconstrictor mixture is applied that prevents it, which is injected at the time of extraction and then when the implant is made in the receiving area.
+To avoid excessive bleeding, a vasoconstrictor mixture is applied that prevents it, injected at the time of extraction and when the implant is made in the receiving area.

-In addition, due to the depth of the implant, which does not reach more than 2 to 3 mm, it is not possible to damage any vessel, nerve or important structure in the head.
+In addition, due to the depth of the implant, which does not reach more than 2 to 3 mm, it is not possible to damage any vessel, nerve, or essential structure in the head.

-Thanks to the use of local anesthesia that is used, this procedure is not painful and only a certain discomfort caused by anesthetic injections is perceived, in addition the patient remains awake throughout the process.
+Thanks to the use of local anesthesia, this procedure is not painful.
+Only a certain discomfort caused by anesthetic injections is perceived; the patient remains awake throughout the process.

 Sedation will only be performed if the patient is nervous or prefers to be sedated.

-Once the implant is made, the patient must follow a minimum post-operative protection measures.
+Once the implant is made, the patient must follow minimum postoperative protection measures.

-The bandages that are used to cover the area of the wound once the implant is made are eliminated the next day.
+The bandages used to cover the area of the wound once the implant is made are eliminated the next day.

-It must be protected from the sun during the first days and the realization of an intense physical activity is not recommended during at least 3 weeks after the procedure.
+It must be protected from the sun during the first days, and the realization of intense physical activity is not recommended until at least three weeks after the procedure.

-In case of edema, the local application of ice and the prescription of an anti-inflammatory are recommended, which usually eliminates the swelling in 2 or 3 days.
+In case of edema, the local application of ice and an anti-inflammatory prescription is recommended, which usually eliminates the swelling in 2 or 3 days.

-Once the capillary implant session is over, the doctor usually prescribes drugs such as antibiotics, analgesics and anti-inflammatories for 3 days, to prevent infections and inflammations that may occur.
+Once the capillary implant session is over, the doctor usually prescribes drugs such as antibiotics, analgesics, and anti-inflammatories for three days, to prevent infections and inflammations that may occur.

-It is necessary for the patient to maintain regular hygiene after performing the procedure.
+The patient must maintain regular hygiene after performing the procedure.

-A head wash should be performed once a day, with the help of a small cosmetic brush and followed by the application of a gentle massage of the area of the implant with the tips of the fingers.
+A head wash should be performed once a day, with the help of a small cosmetic brush and followed by applying a gentle massage of the area of the implant with the tips of the fingers.

-This practice guarantees the asepsis of the grafts, they remain clean and it is possible to detach those small cicatrising scabs that form after the implant.
+This practice guarantees the asepsis of the grafts, they remain clean, and it is possible to detach those small cicatrizing scabs that form after the implant.

 The growth of implanted hair follows the normal growth cycle.

-After 3 months of the implant being performed, hair growth occurs at a normal rate of approximately 1 cm per month.
+After three months of the implant being performed, hair growth occurs at an average rate of approximately 1 cm per month.

-It is necessary to wait 9 months to observe the final results.
+It is necessary to wait nine months to observe the final results.

 Approximately 90% of the grafts are effective.

-In some patients, this efficacy can go up to 95% or decrease to 80%.
+This efficacy can go up to 95% in some patients or decrease to 80%.

-But in either case the percentage of effectiveness observed is sufficient to ensure excellent results with adequate amounts of hair in the area of the implant.
+But in either case, the percentage of effectiveness observed is sufficient to ensure excellent results with adequate amounts of hair in the implant area.

-The ultimate goal of this implant is the personal satisfaction of the individual to achieve a greater amount of hair.
+The ultimate goal of this implant is the individual’s satisfaction with achieving a more significant amount of hair.

 A well-made capillary implant will achieve a completely natural appearance.

-In this procedure the patient’s own hair is used, and hair is done by hair, following a correct orientation, with the concept of aesthetic design that must be consistent with the harmony of the face.
+In this procedure, the patient’s hair is used, and hair is done by the hair, following a correct orientation, with the concept of aesthetic design that must be consistent with the harmony of the face.

-In addition, special microsurgery instruments are used to minimize injuries, in order to produce great results without leaving traces of the procedure.
+In addition, special microsurgery instruments are used to minimize injuries to produce outstanding results without leaving traces of the procedure.

-Hair implants made in patients with dark, thick or curly hair produce better results than in those patients who have blonde, fine or straight hair.
+Hair implants made in patients with dark, thick, or curly hair produce better results than those with blonde, fine or straight hair.

 Once the implant is done, no special care is required.

-The hair can be washed every day, it can be allowed to grow to the desired length and it can be combed with the same frequency as would be done with natural hair.
+The hair can be washed every day, allowed to grow to the desired length, and combed with the same frequency as would be done with natural hair.

-It can be dyed or handled according to the patient’s predilections, since these follicles infer the same strength of normal hair.
+It can be dyed or handled according to the patient’s preferences since these follicles infer the same strength as normal hair.